 The southern leopard frog is a medium-sized frog with spots on its back, sides and legs.
 Its leopard-like appearance was the inspiration for its name.
 It lives in wetland habitats in and can be found near the Chesapeake Bay in eastern Virginia, Maryland and southeastern Pennsylvania.

 These grey, black or bluish salamanders can reach nine inches in length and have two rows of bright yellow or orange spots lining their backs.
 They spend most of their lives sheltered under leaf litter, logs and rocks.

 The spotted turtle is a small semi-aquatic species known for the bright yellow spots that dot its dark shell.
-The species is listed as threatened in several states and endangered on the IUCN (International Union for Conservation of Nature and Natural Resources) Red List of Threatened Species.
+The species is listed as threatened in several states.